Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 - Must obey 30.06 (concealed) and 30.07 (open) signs

-- Duty to inform: Yes (must tell officer if asked)
+- Duty to inform: Yes (must tell an officer if asked)

 - Cannot carry in 51% establishments (bars)

-- Cannot carry at sporting events, government buildings
+- Cannot carry at sporting events or government buildings

-Bottom line: Good reciprocity, but watch for signage.
+Bottom line: Good reciprocity, but watch for posted signs.

 Constitutional Carry States

-As of 2026, 27 states have constitutional carry (no permit required):
+As of 2026, 27 states have constitutional carry (no permit needed):

 Alaska, Arizona, Arkansas, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, West Virginia, Wyoming, Alabama, Georgia, Nebraska, South Carolina

-- You can carry in these states WITHOUT a permit
+- You can carry in these states without any permit

-- Some states have stricter laws for permitless carriers
+- Some states have stricter rules for people without permits

-- Permits often allow carry in more places (e.g., restaurants)
+- Permits sometimes let you carry in more places (like restaurants)

-- Skips background check when buying guns in some states
+- Having a permit can skip the background check when buying guns in some states

-If you frequently travel to non-reciprocal states, consider getting their permits.
+If you travel often to states that don’t honor Oregon, consider getting their permits.

 Utah Non-Resident Permit